insaafmah/SOAR/README.md

     - Bottom-left: Open an interactible menu of all your launch sites → center map on selection
     - Bottom-right: Go to Weather screen for the currently selected launch site
     - Top: Manual coordinates entry field → Places a marker when pressing done
-    - Eye-icon: Toggle marker labels on/off
+    - Eye-icon: Toggle UI elements on the upper part of the screen and marker labels on/off
-    - Trajectory button: Opens bottom sheet
+    - Trajectory button: Opens trajectory simulation UI
+    - Azimuth compass: Adjust launch azimuth by choosing a direction on the compass.
+        - Tap the compass to set launch direction directly into the wind
+    - Pitch slider: Adjust launch pitch by moving the slider.
     - Trajectory bottom sheet:
         - Horizontally scrollable carousel for selecting rocket config for trajectory simulation
         - Edit Rocket Configs: navigates to the rocket config editor
         - Simulate trajectory: Starts a simulation for your chosen rocket config at your current launchsite.
+        - Clear trajectory: Remove all rendered trajectorys and reset the map.
 - **Weather Screen Controls**
     - Scroll horizontally to change between days.
     - Scroll vertically to see more hourly cards for the chosen day.